Esri/arcade-expressions/dashboard_data/SplitCategories(PieChart).md

     false
 );

-// Create empty array for features var features = [];
+// Create empty array for features and feat object var features = [];

-// Declare feat object for use in loop var feat = '';
+var feat;

 // Split comma separated hazard types and store in dictionary.
 for (var feature in fs) {